xitu/gold-miner/article/2021/next-gen-css-container.md

 One of the best features of container queries is the ability to separate *micro layouts* from *macro layouts*.
 You can style individual elements with container queries, creating nuanced micro layouts, and style entire page layouts with media queries, the macro layout.
 This creates a new level of control that enables even more responsive interfaces.

-Here’s another example that shows the power of using media queries for macro layout (i.e. the calendar going from single-panel to multi-panel), and micro layout (i.e. the date layout/size and event margins/size shifting), to create a beautiful orchestra of queries.
+Here’s [another example](https://codepen.io/una/pen/RwodQZw) that shows the power of using media queries for macro layout (i.e. the calendar going from single-panel to multi-panel), and micro layout (i.e. the date layout/size and event margins/size shifting), to create a beautiful orchestra of queries.

-CodePen Embed Fallback

 ## Container Queries + CSS Grid